-As an Amazon Seller, ensuring your products listings are selling consistently can be a major worry, especially if you’re relatively new to the platform.
+Implementing an Amazon optimisation strategy is essential as an Amazon Seller.
+The steps in this approach will enable you to ensure your products listings are selling consistently, especially if you’re relatively new to the platform.

 After all, Amazon was responsible for some 10% of all online retail sales in Europe last year, and this trend isn’t slowing down.